Kramomat/ReportServerTools/README.md

    - A username and a password, which can be used to access the report server and the according reports via http, if you like to use cache warming
    - A connectionstring to reach your ReportServerTools database.
    - The name of your ReportServer DB.
 ReportServerTools DB and ReportServer DB need to reside on the same SQL Server
+2. Create ReportServerTools database using dacpac file
-2. Automate the execution of ReportServerTools
+3. Automate the execution of ReportServerTools
    If you like to do this via SQL Server Agent, you need to create a credential and a CmdExec proxy first, of a user which has sysadmin rights and local rights to executed the ReportServerTools.exe file
    Then create a job with several steps and the parameters you like to use.